 Lync in this case is straight forward, you simply have to include all SIP Domains in your SAN.

-But however Exchange now requires to possible way:
+But however Exchange now requires another possible way:

 - make sure you have configured the CAS Server Certificates including all SAN Names for all SMTP and SIP domains